jeremysule/a_progtest/README.txt

   do we need to make a defensive copy? treemap or array with binary search?
   Random VS SecureRandom
   testRepartition: how to test we follow the probabilities?
 Try many times.
-Looks like there is some accepted methods out there.
+Should check if there is some accepted methods out there.